vistadataproject/vistadataproject.github.io/index.md

 ## Continuity of Veteran Care during EHRM Transition

-__VISTA Adaptive Maintenance (VAM)__  is a Veteran-focused Integration Program that provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports in an efficient, cost-effective manner during the multi-year transition to VA’s new commercial EHR (EHRM).
-VAM enables VA to transition from 130 distinct, complex, unmaintainable VISTA systems  to a single, secure, commercially-managed set of centralized cloud-based services - Veteran Integrated Care Services (VICS) -  while maintaining full backwards-compatibility and continuity of care and workflows of the VA's Computerized Patient Record System (CPRS).
+__VISTA Adaptive Maintenance (VAM)__  is a Veteran-focused Integration Program that provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports in an efficient, centralized, cost-effective manner during the multi-year transition to VA’s new commercial EHR (EHRM).
+VAM enables VA to transition from 130 distinct, complex, unmaintainable VISTA systems  to a single, secure, commercially-managed set of centralized cloud-based services - Veteran Integrated Care Services (VICS) -  while maintaining full backwards-compatibility and continuity of care of the existing veteran-specific Computerized Patient Record System (CPRS).
 VAM will be hosted in production within the VA’s Enterprise Cloud (VAEC) using Amazon Web Services (AWS).

 __Strategic Benefits__: